nus-cs2030s/2324-s2/docs/labs/lab1-question.md

 will open both files and highlight the differences.

 As the output becomes too long, you can focus on tracing a particular agent with the help of `grep`.
-Suppose you want to focus on what happened to Sender #1 in `OUT`, run
+Suppose you want to focus on what happened to Receiver #0 in `OUT`, run

 ```
 $ grep -i 'Receiver\[0\]' OUT